erictubo/3d-localization/README.md

 h_offsets_deg: 'list[int]' = [0],       # horizontal offsets in degrees
 ```

 #### Output

-The outputs are saved to the `render_dir`specified in [blender/data.py](src/blender/data.py).
+The outputs are saved to the `render_dir` specified in [blender/data.py](src/blender/data.py).
 By default, this is set to `renders/[Model Name] [CAD Model ID]/`, but could also be set to `evaluation/[Model Name]/[CAD Model ID]/input/database/` for direct use in MeshLoc.
-The format is the same as for the ground truth rendering, with the rendered images, depth maps, intrinsics, and poses saved in separate directories.
+The format is the same as for the ground truth rendering, with the rendered images, depth maps (EXR), intrinsics, and poses saved in separate directories.

 ### Visualization: Overlays, Depth Maps, Scene Coordinates

-See [visualization.py](src/visualization.py) for functions to create
+See [visualization.py](src/visualization.py) for functions to:

-- overlays of real and rendered images
+- create overlays of real and rendered images
-- visualizations of depth maps
+- visualize depth maps
-- visualizations of scene coordinates
+- visualize scene coordinates
-- compare depth maps – pixelwise distance between real and rendered depth maps
+- compare depth maps – pixelwise distance between two depth maps
-- compare scene coordinates – pixelwise distance between real and rendered scene coordinates
+- compare scene coordinates – pixelwise distance between two scene coordinate maps

 Examples that have been tested are included at the end of the file in the `if __name__ == "__main__":` block.
 In `visualize_depth_map()` and `visualize_scene_coordinate_map()`, some settings can be used to make the color maps uniform across different depth maps or scene coordinates (e.g. `depth_range` or `x_range`, `y_range`, `z_range`).

 ### Localization with MeshLoc (via ImMatch)